expressots/expresso-site-doc/docs/overview/first-steps.md

 #### Providers

-Contain 2 providers:
+Contain 3 providers:

-- **application**: This provider is a class that extend from the Application class from @expressots/core that provides the application **[Life Cycle Hooks](application.md#lifecycle-hooks)**.
+- application: This provider is a class that extend from the Application class from @expressots/core that provides the application **[Life Cycle Hooks](application.md#lifecycle-hooks)**.

+- bindingType/singleton: This provider lets you bind a class as a singleton.
+We use this provider to bind the InMemoryDB class as a singleton so that we can use the same instance of the InMemoryDB class throughout the application.

-- **db-in-memory**: This is a simple in-memory database provider that allows you to store data in memory.
+- db-in-memory: This is a simple in-memory database provider that allows you to store data in memory.
 We use this provider in the User use cases to store and retrieve user data.

 :::info
-**InMemoryDB** provider is an example supplied to help you get started with a simple CRUD operation.
+bindingType and InMemoryDB provider is an example supplied to help you get started with a simple CRUD operation.
 You can remove this provider if you wish.
 :::

 #### Use cases